 The application process

 Understandably, a lot of people want to train at the GLS.
-There are typically close to 4,000 applicants (!) for a limited number of places.
-The good news is that the GLS has recently upped the number of vacancies it has, and is recruiting extra pupils and trainees to start in 2017.
-Specifically it's looking for nine extra bods to start in 2017 and 32 for its regular intake in 2018.
+There are typically close to 4,000 applicants (!).
+The good news is that the GLS has recently upped the number of vacancies it has: it is recruiting 40 pupils and trainees in 2017, most to start in 2019, but we're told there will also be positions available to start in 2017 and 2018.

 However, it remains the case that the rigorous application process means only the most suitable candidates get through.
 The first three stages are all done online, and candidates only progress from one to the next if they are successful.
 Stage one is a basic application form and a situational judgement test; stage two is a verbal reasoning test; stage three is a critical reasoning test.